datasektionen/bawang-content/en/clubs/tag-monkeys/sidebar.md

 ## Kontakt

-Behöver du hjälp eller har frågor kring grafisk design, tveka inte att kontakta DAD! :)
+Do you need help or do you have questions related to graphic design?
+Don't hesitate to contact DAD! :)

-_Datas Art Director, DAD_
+#### Data's Art Director, DAD

 Anna Akopyan
 [dad@datasektionen.se](mailto:dad@datasektionen.se)